 “The terms ‘ergonomics’ and ‘human factors’ can be used interchangeably, although ‘ergonomics’ is often used in relation to the physical aspects of the environment, such as workstations and control panels, while ‘human factors’ is often used in relation to wider system in which people work”.

-However, human factors is often considered to refer to the more cognitive areas of the discipline (perception, memory, decision-making etc) whereas ergonomics is often used to refer to the physical aspects (workplace layout, light, heat, noise etc).
+Human factors is often considered to refer to the more cognitive areas of the discipline (perception, memory, decision-making etc.) whereas ergonomics is often used to refer to the physical aspects (workplace layout, light, heat, noise etc.).
 Many ‘high-hazard’ or ‘safety-critical’ industries have chosen the term human factors to refer to that part of the discipline concerned with human reliability, error and performance.

 The name of the Ergonomics Society was changed in 2009 to the Institute of Ergonomics & Human Factors, partly to reflect the popular usage of both terms and to emphasise the breadth of the discipline.
 The Institute was awarded a Royal Charter in 2014.